Controlling My Jack’s Alt-Stays Cabin

 So, if you’re really keen, you might have unpacked your stuff already.
 In case you’ve missed anything, let me tell you all about unpacking and the storage.

-Jackets & Boots: Just between the bed and the bathroom there’s a jacket hanging space and boot storage.
+Jackets & Shoes: Just between the bed and the bathroom there’s a jacket hanging space, and you’ll find a wee tray for shoes next to the sliding entrance door.
 This keeps the rest of your space dry and clear.

 Clothing: Check out the two storage cupboards next to the bed.
 This should have plenty space to put all your clothes and pretty much anything else you brought.

 Charging Points: The cabin has USB and plug sockets.
-There’s a wee shelf above your bed which should make charging phones overnight dead easy!
+There’s a wee shelf next to your bed which should make charging phones overnight dead easy!
 You’ll find others next to the couch and in the kitchen.

 Dining